-I am attaching a Word document which includes discussions of Joyce’s narrative technique.
+I am attaching a Word document (see above) which includes discussions of Joyce’s narrative technique.
 I once attended a lecture by an English professor at Brandeis University, Allen Grossman, who discussed the same thing in a lecture on Joyce’s story “Araby.”
 I know that you already know it, but the point made in the commentaries is that Joyce, as author, writes strictly from the point of view — I believe the Brandeis professor used the term “favored consciousness” — of the main character, in the case of “Portrait,” of Stephen Dedalus.
 Authorial omniscience does not occur; interpolated commentary by the narrator is basically omitted.
 We see things at a “ground level” view, strictly through the lens or prism of the young boy.
 My friend thought I achieved this.

 Regarding subject matter — and persons discussed — in this and other blog posts of mine.

 A key point is that — as I have already said — I write about whatever occurs to me — often relying on my memory, which I was told by my former therapist, as well as others, is excellent.
 Businesspeople have agendas, and coaches have playbooks; the creative process seems to be a matter of free association.
 Who knows why an author or artist uses some material as grist for the mill and overlooks other material?